Showing posts with label One Patch quilt. Show all posts

 The Strawberry Patch

-One of my favorite memories is going through the linen cupboard with my mom.
-Everything had a story, from the damask tablecloths and napkins we only used at holidays, to the wide variety of doilies, dresser scarves and such hand crocheted by grandma s and aunts.
+One of my favorite memories growing up was sorting through the linen cupboard with my mother.
+Everything had a story, from the fancy damask tablecloths we only used at holidays, to the hand crocheted doilies, dresser scarves and such, crocheted by loved ones long gone.

-I liked the handmade items best so when we came across a set of vintage napkins, each embroidered with single strawberry, I wanted to know more.
-Maybe Mom had made them for her hope chest in the late 1940s or early 1950s, or were they a bridal shower or wedding gift?
+I liked the handmade items best so when we came across a set of vintage napkins, each embroidered with a charming strawberry, I wanted to know more.
+Had Mom had made them for her hope chest in the early 1950s?
+Were they a gift from one of her high school friends on the occasion of her marriage?

 Apparently, the napkins had never been used and Mom had no recollection of them whatsoever, so I asked if I could have them someday